aaronlord/onedowntwoup/_posts/2016-02-23-i2i-motorcycle-academy.md

 ### The day.

 We were supposed to attend on Sunday, but, the weather forecast was strong, cold winds and rain.
-Tom sent us a text on Saturday offering everyone a chance to reschedule if we wanted.
+Tom, the guy who runs i2i, sent us a text on Saturday offering everyone a chance to reschedule if we wanted.

 The decision was unanimous and I rescheduled to a more promising looking Monday.
 Bonus: given it was a weekday, only two of us could make it.